whistlegraph/2022.aesthetic.computer/README.txt

  - [*] Try and roll-up *all* my javascript in order to decrease page load / set up a grand build-system.

-***Feral File Whistlegraph Player***
-- [X] Make finished zip packages for each work.
-- [X] Upload all the pieces to Feral File's website.
-- [X] Finish player
-- [X] Get forward and back button working so the tilde key makes sense, and so that history works on disks, even if there is no hash on the first disk.
-- [X] Rewrite visible logs.
-- [X] Inherit search and params when loading from history.
-See disk.js:607.
-      (AKA) Make forward and back button work with query parameters.

 🪟 Browser Quirks
  - [] Development server only: videos don't load in Firefox (tested on Windows).
 2022.05.07.00.01